sachithrc/ECE385-Final-Project/README.md

 **Note on Implementation:** There were some errors in the way we loaded the weight files that caused issues when running the project.
 Testing wasn't completely successful - only circle detection works properly.
 However, after examining all states of the neural network, the pipeline architecture of the neural network is functioning perfectly.

-## Resource Usage

-The project requires significant BRAM resources to store the weights, biases, and test images:
-- Layer 1 weights: 3600 × 256 = 921,600 parameters
-- Layer 2 weights: 256 × 256 = 65,536 parameters
-- Layer 3 weights: 256 × 256 = 65,536 parameters
-- Output layer weights: 256 × 3 = 768 parameters
-- Plus biases for each layer
-- Test images: 4 images × 3600 pixels × 8 bits = 14,400 bytes

-Each weight/bias parameter requires 2 bytes (16 bits) in Q1.15 format.
-The total memory requirement will be calculated by the weight conversion script.

 ## Future Enhancements

 - Implement a more resource-efficient neural network with fewer parameters